RSE-Cambridge/iris-magnum/magnum-tour/README.md

 openstack coe cluster template list
 ```

-To create the cluster, you can try the Terraform example here:
+To create the cluster, you can try the Terraform example.
+Please first install terraform v0.12, available from https://www.terraform.io/downloads.html.
+Once installed, please try out the example terraform to create your k8s cluster using OpenStack Magnum:

 ```
 cd terraform/examples/cluster